 You probably noticed a couple of errors last week in HeroicStories email publication.
-(We had a typo in an “originally published” date, and an issue went out with a serious character encoding issuing making it effectively unreadable.)
+(We had a typo in an “originally published” date, and an issue went out with a serious character encoding issue, making it effectively unreadable.)

 First, I apologize for the inconvenience.
-Mistakes shouldn’t happen, but of course, they will.
+Mistakes shouldn’t happen, but of course they will.
 We’re human.

 Second, thank you to all who politely let me know.
 I really do appreciate hearing from you, and that you care about the quality of the publication.
 It means a lot.
 Truly.

 HeroicStories is on the web

 I wanted to remind you that every story you get in email is also published on heroicstories.org.
 I can’t correct the email once it goes out, but I do update the website with anything that needs fixing as soon as I (or my helpers) can.

 Whenever you spot a problem, head over to the website.
 The sidebar lists the most recent issues (including whichever one you just got).
 In addition, the email also includes a link directly to the issue on the website as well.
 Look for “Online Archive: You can also read today’s story here: ” followed by a link, down below each story.

 About the Corgis

 I include the photo above because this all happened while I was out of town, on a short vacation on the Pacific Coast.
 Because problems always arise when you’re away, right?